 So you want to become a race car driver!
 Here are the steps to becoming a new driver with CVAR where you will not only experience safe wheel-to-wheel racing but enjoy the camaraderie unique to vintage racers.
 We accept VMC Member and SCCA licenses.
 Drivers with vintage cars from other venues must meet the requirements listed in Visiting Vintage Drivers regardless of their previous licensing.

-Please contact the CVAR Chief instructor Dr. Berkeley Merrill for additional information.
+Please contact the CVAR Chief instructor EO Barron for additional information.

 1. Become a CVAR member

 You must be a CVAR member to participate in the CVAR Driving School.
 Register to become a CVAR member.

 2. Register for the Driver’s School